kirscheeh/classificationBenchmark/protocol/protocol.md

 - da wird eh nur species level machen, ist strain level egal bei den MLST, also sollte es keine probleme geben, welches ich genommen hab
 ### Multi Locus Sequence Typing
 ### Time
+Runtime is a secondary metric to evaluate tools.
+There is no explicit effect on the output, but tools that classify in efficient time have an advantage considering the increasing data sets.

 |            	| kma            	| ccmetagen      	| clark                 	| centrifuge     	| kaiju          	| kraken2        	| diamond                 	|
 |------------	|----------------	|----------------	|-----------------------	|----------------	|----------------	|----------------	|-------------------------	|